Are Kias good cars? Are they reliable? Let’s just say they’re not like they once were.

 One thing Kia usually does better than the competition is give buyers more for less.
 Kias tend to come with more standard tech, convenience, and driver-assistance features than comparably-priced models from other automakers.

 On the second-hand market, used Kias are generally cheaper than used Toyotas and Hondas.
-Though increasing, their resale value is weighed down by people who still think Kia makes bad cars.
+Though increasing, their resale value is weighed down by a lingering notion that Kia still makes bad cars.

 Cost Of Ownership